Swati4star/Images-to-PDF/FAQs.md

 - Rearrange pages of a PDF
 - Extract images from PDF
 - History: View all the PDF related conversions
+- Convert QR code or Bar code scan results to PDF

 **What image file formats are supported?**